-Charlie Rogers is a leather-jacketed biker who's fired from a singing engagement after getting into a fight with a group of college toughs.
+Charlie Rogers (Elvis Presley) is a leather-jacketed biker who's fired from a singing engagement after getting into a fight with a group of college toughs.
 While riding his cycle to the next gig, an irate dad runs him off the road when he flirts with his daughter.
-He's forced to hook up with a traveling carnival until his bike can be fixed.
-The carnival is run by a tough old broad, a broken-down drunk and his nubile daughter.
+He's forced to hook up with a travelling carnival until his bike can be fixed.
+The carnival is run by a tough old broad, a broken-down drunk, and his nubile daughter.
 Along the way, Charlie (who's got a chip on his shoulder about being an orphan) somehow learns about family values from this vaguely dysfunctional one.
 A scheming rival carny shows up, based on the legend of Colonel Tom Parker, Elvis Presley's real-life manager.Written by

 15 of 17 people found this review helpful.

 Was this review helpful to you?